ergo70/TRAKTOR/doc/TRAKTOR_tutorial.md

 ```
 201 Created

-Now, the WARNING about missing database objects should be gone.
+Now the WARNING about missing the missing TABLE _trktr.history_ should be gone.

 You also need mutual SUBSCRIPTIONS.
 Again, those are created by API call:

-`inbound_node` is the node ID the subscription points to, `connection_string` the matching connection string for the respective database server.
+`inbound_node` is the Node ID the subscription points to, `connection_string` the matching connection string for the respective database server.

 ```
 curl --location --request PUT 'http://localhost:8080/v1/arbiter/subscription/control' \